dennis0802/worldbuilding/README.md

 * Action RPG Music Free by VGComposer
 * Footstep sound from https://mixkit.co/free-sound-effects/footsteps/
 * RPG Adventure Pack by Bakuda Music
+* Stone and Wood Material by Nobiax / Yughues

 All images used belong to their respective owners:
 * BG Images from Ori and the Blind Forest/Will of the Wisps